 |Isolated systolic hypertension||≥ 140||and < 90|

-Most commonly, hypertension comes about when there is an elevation in the resistance to flow in the peripheral blood vessels when the cardiac output is normal.
-There is still so much to be learned about the specific failures of the components that play a key role in the maintenance of normal blood pressure, namely the autonomic nervous system, baroreceptors, the renin-angiotensin-aldosterone system and the kidney.
+There is still so much to be learned about the specific failures of the components that play a key role in the maintenance of normal blood pressure, namely the autonomic nervous system, baroreceptors, the renin-angiotensin-aldosterone system, and the kidney.
 However, numerous studies have suggested that multifactorial abnormalities are implicated in the alteration in blood pressure maintenance.

 Risk Factors of Hypertension

 A lot of known risk factors are associated with the pathogenesis of hypertension.
-Factors such as poor diet, sedentary lifestyle and comorbidities have been proven to have a direct link in the development of hypertension among persons belonging to different age groups.
-Moreover, non-modifiable factors such as age, heredity and sex have been pinpointed to somehow put persons at risk for developing hypertension.
+Factors such as poor diet, sedentary lifestyle and comorbidities have been proven to have a direct link to the development of hypertension among persons belonging to different age groups.
+Moreover, non-modifiable factors such as age, heredity, and sex have been pinpointed to somehow put persons at risk for developing hypertension.